ervanalb/QMLSharedPointer/README.md

 # QMLSharedPointer
-An attempt to bring the memory management style of shared pointers to QML
+An attempt to bring the memory management style of shared pointers to QML.